-Now – I’m not saying my checklists are perfect… (although they’ve done pretty well for me) but I am saying is that when the sellers start calling, you’d better be armed with the right questions.
+Now – I'm not saying my checklists are perfect… I'm not saying my checklists are perfect (even though they've done pretty well for me) but I am saying that when the sellers start calling, you'd better be armed with the right questions.

 This is why I created these checklists – because my pea-sized brain just isn't big enough to remember everything in the heat of the moment.
 These checklists have become an incredibly important aspect of my initial contact with each person and they act as a key piece of my due diligence.
 It doesn't necessarily give me ALL the answers, but it does help me get started on the right foot with each caller.

 The Right Information Has Many Uses

 I have to be honest… a few years into my investing career, I started to get really tired of phone calls.
 Even though the phone had proven to be a great way to connect with people, build rapport and establish a level of trust – I just didn't have the time and energy for it.

 So what did I do?
 I created a website – one that was designed to replace me.

 Instead of asking my prospects to call me (and chew up 30+ minutes of my time with each call), I started telling them to visit my website, where they could submit all the exact same information I would have asked for over the phone.

 That's right!
 Instead of me verbally asking the questions and jotting down their answers in real-time, the website was able to gather all the same information without my constant involvement.
 Instead of ME being the bottleneck in my business, the website was able to do this aspect of my job 24 hours a day, 7 days a week – asking the questions I needed to know (via a property submission form) and answering the questions they had for me (via my FAQ page).